canjs/canjs/view/mustache/doc/livebinding.md

 	data.attr('message', 5)

-After [can.Observe](can.Observe) recieves this update, it will automatically update the paragraph tag to reflect the new value.
+After [can.Observe](can.Observe) receives this update, it will automatically update the paragraph tag to reflect the new value.

 	<p>You have 5 new message.</p>

-For more information visit the [can.Observe](can.Observe).
+For more information visit the [can.Observe](can.Observe) documentation.